How to Deploy Postgres on Kubernetes for a Scalable Web Application

 Setting up a Kubernetes cluster

 The first step is to set up a Kubernetes cluster where you will deploy your Postgres database.
 You can use any cloud provider or platform that supports Kubernetes, such as Google Cloud Platform (GCP), Amazon Web Services (AWS), Microsoft Azure, or DigitalOcean.
-Alternatively, you can use a local Kubernetes cluster set up using minikube.
+Alternatively, you can set up a local Kubernetes cluster using minikube.
 For this article, we will use GCP as an example.

 Want to gain fundamental and foundation knowledge on Google Cloud Services (GCP)?
 Check out this GCP Cloud Digital Leader Certification course.